 PA: I’m in the BTE program, which has a big emphasis on entrepreneurship, and at the same time, I’m starting my podcast and my merch line.
 While doing that all by myself, I feel like I definitely took the classroom lessons and was able to apply that to the stuff I’m doing for my overall brand.
 I’m doing the workload of a full-time influencer and a full-time college student, which is hard time-wise.
 Socially, it’s very interesting, because you’re literally at school and your peers are asking to take photos with you, and it’s like, ‘We’re literally classmates.’

 PA occasionally shares her NYU experiences with her followers, including a “day in my life” video detailing her classes as a Stern student.
 She also got the chance to combine her academic interests with content creation last month, while filming TikToks with Elizabeth Warren and Sen. Tina Smith that criticized Project 2025 and Republican tax cuts.
-The opportunity arose at the Trending Up conference, at which PA joined dozens of other content creators from across the country and the Office of Digital Strategy that creates all of the social media content for the current presidential administration.
+In May, PA attended the Trending Up conference at the White House, joining dozens of other content creators from across the country and the Office of Digital Strategy that creates all of the social media content for the current presidential administration.

 In November 2023, PA created her podcast, “You Shouldn’t Have Said That,” which she co-hosts with her twin sister Annie, who is also a Stern student.
 Since then, they have released 19 episodes on all major streaming platforms, including as videos on YouTube.